seanwhs/Tutorials/NextJS/Greymatter-LMS/Appendices/A-System-Architecture.md

 Every diagram, layer boundary, and design decision in the system exists to enforce a single, absolute rule:

-> "The LMS does not execute intelligence.
+> "Greymatter LMS does not execute intelligence.
 It orchestrates intelligence execution."
-[5]

 **Example:** When a student submits an assignment, the core application simply emits an `assignment.submitted` event.
-The actual cognitive work—the grading, analysis, and feedback generation—is completely offloaded to isolated AI workers [5].
-The core LMS engine never runs a machine learning model directly; it only coordinates the lifecycle of its execution.
+The actual cognitive work—the grading, analysis, and feedback generation—is completely offloaded to isolated AI workers.
+The core Greymatter LMS engine never runs a machine learning model directly; it only coordinates the lifecycle of its execution.

 ---

 ## A.2 The Conceptual Model

-Before concrete infrastructure was provisioned, the architectural decoupling was defined by a contracts-over-implementations model [13].
+Before concrete infrastructure was provisioned, the architectural decoupling was defined by a contracts-over-implementations model.
 Workers must strictly conform to a predefined input/output schema rather than internal application logic:

 ```text
                [ Clerk (Auth) ]